BAFICI: Buenos Aires International Indie Film Festival

 The festival directors aim to bring film back to the streets, primarily Buenos Aires’ answer to NYC’s Broadway, Corrientes Avenue.

-Just like in 2022, the epicenter of the festival will be around Corrientes — a street famous not just for its theater but also its abundant book stores and old school pizza joints.
+Just like in 2022, the epicenter of the festival will be around Corrientes — a street famous not just for its theater but also for its abundant bookstores and old-school pizza joints.

-Two of the twelve venues for this edition are El Gaumont and Monumental theaters.
+Two of the six venues for this edition are El Gaumont and Monumental Theaters.

 El Centro Cultural San Martín is again hosting films and will be hosting a large part of the programming.